What an incredible country.

 After the boat trip, we went back to Istanbul for one last night.
 Scott and I went to Beyoglu, the "New City" of Istanbul.
 We walked along Istiklal Caddesi, a busy pedestrian street lined with stores and restaurants.
 After listeing to my brother, the tour guide's advice to look one street off the main drag for the best food, we wandered through a few side streets and noticed Ficcin's interesting menu of small plates and pretty outdoor seating.
 We started with lima bean pate, flavored liberally with dill and olive oil.
 Then came small plates of meatballs layered with eggplant and peppers, peppers stuffed with lamb and rice and a savory meat pie topped with an eggy crust.
 Not our healthiest meal, but worth the splurge!
 And so was the cone of Turkish ice cream we had afterwards!

 We ate most of our meals on the boat, prepared by chef Malibu (best chef name ever, right?).
 I tried to find out as much as I could about how each dish was prepared and their Turkish names, but unfortunately Malibu didn't speak great English, and he seemed to be a little creeped out by my watching him cook.
 Each meal consisted of a main course with six or seven vegetable sides.
 Dessert was typically fresh fruit so perfectly ripe, I would have picked it over any baked good.
-The few times he did prepare a baked good, it was barely sweetened.

 We spent our first night on the boat in a pretty little cove outside Bodrum.
 After a spectacular sunset, we enjoyed a fantastic 4 course meal.
 The meal started with a flavorful fish soup, a testament to how delicious simple food can be when it's made with quality ingredients.
 The soup was probably little more than fish cooked in a homemade stock with potatoes, rice, carrots, lemon and dill.
 Our second course, which I thought was our main so I chowed down, was puff pastry wrapped fish, zucchini blossoms stuffed with dill-scented rice, octopus salad, and a potato salad made with waxy gold potatoes, cucumbers and tomatoes in a lemon mustard dressing.
 After stuffing myself on all that, out came a pan fried fish!
 Luckily, I was able to made some room.
 Living down South, we're used to deep frying fish, but I much prefer pan fried fish.
 You can actually appreciate the freshness of the fish but you still get the crispy skin.